How to Comply and Some Common Mistakes to Avoid

 Transparency is at the core of data privacy compliance.

-Firstly, your business information should be accurate, up-to-date and easily accessible to user.
+Firstly, your business information should be accurate, up-to-date, and easily accessible to users.

 Furthermore, it’s important (and legally required!) for you to have a valid privacy policy containing all relevant disclosures on how and why you process user data, and the third parties that access that data.
 Third parties can include anything from widget providers via things like Facebook login and Pinterest buttons, to video embedding services and payment processing providers like Paypal and Stripe.
 You can read more about what should be in a privacy policy here.